LuisYagof/LuisYagof/README.md

-# 🤗 Welcome to my personal GitHub account 🤗
+# Welcome to my personal GitHub account 🤗

-My name is Luis Yago Fernández and I'm a 🐱‍💻 __Full Stack Developer__ 🐱‍💻
+My name is Luis Yago Fernández and I'm a 🔮 __Full Stack Developer__ 🔮

 ## About me

-I am a __Psych Major__ turned __web developer__, living and coding in Madrid, Spain ☀.
-I've always loved a lot of things: cats 🐈, making music 🎸, skating 🛹, good films 🎬...  and I've always been into Do-It-Yourself culture.
+I am a __Psych Major__ turned __web developer__, living and coding in Madrid, Spain 🌞.
+I've always loved a lot of things: cats 🐈, making music 🎸, good films 🎬, computers 💻...  and I've always been into Do-It-Yourself culture.
 So, during the COVID-19 pandemic, I started applying this self-teaching tendencies to learn a bit of coding.

 As a developer I mainly work with the __MERN stack__, and, though I'm still raw, I'm very passionate about good, efficient coding and learning new technologies.
 It may sound reckless, but I have a good time coding 😸.
 I really enjoy it.